Muhammad-Aqib-Bashir/Muhammad-Aqib-Bashir/README.md

 ## Hi, I'm Muhammad Aqib Bashir! 👋

-I'm a passionate web developer with 1 year of experience in building responsive and interactive websites using **HTML**, **CSS**, and **JavaScript**.
+I'm a passionate web developer with 1 year of hands-on experience in building responsive and interactive websites using **HTML**, **CSS**, and **JavaScript**.
 I enjoy learning new technologies and applying them in creative projects.

 ### 🔧 Technologies & Tools
 - HTML5, CSS3, JavaScript (ES6+)